Persuasive Essays: Introduction, Structure, & Topic Examples

 These are appeals to the emotions of the audience that evoke their feelings.
 The audience easily connects to your writing if you trigger their emotions.

-Emotions build interest in your essay among readers by making it stickier, attractive, and convincing.
+Emotions build interest in your essay among readers by making it stickier, more attractive, and more convincing.

 Logos